Shimizu-Technology/dentist-appointment-backend/README.md

    bin/rails server
    ```

-For Docker-based deployments, see the provided `Dockerfile` and `.dockerignore`.
+For Docker-based deployments, see any provided `Dockerfile` and `.dockerignore`.

 ---